-Gas masks provide no protection against gamma radiation.
+Do bear in mind that gas masks provide no Gamma radiation protection.
 Neutron radiation is similarly unaffected by gas masks.
 A gas mask for nuclear fallout is not a magic bullet.
 There are lots of factors and variables of your situation which will impact your survival and plan-of-action.

-A gas mask is integral to survival for many circumstances and situations beyond nuclear alpha particle radiation too (chemical / biological).
+A gas mask is integral to survival for many circumstances and situations beyond nuclear alpha particle radiation too — chemical / biological (e.g. pandemic).
 It’s an important part of one’s personal protective equipment (PPE) in this regard.

 CBRN or NBC Approved Gas Mask for Nuclear Fallout (and Chemical – Biological)